Nutrition

 via Cozymeal

 Whether you’re preparing a home-cooked meal or treating yourself to a well-earned dinner out, consider prioritizing foods that help with stress.
-This isn't overly challenging either.
+This doesn’t have to be complicated.
 It could be as simple as swapping chicken for turkey breast or cornflakes for oatmeal.
+Over time, weaving more foods that relieve stress into a generally balanced diet can be a helpful part of managing your mood and feeling your best.

 For even more ways to explore your favorite foods, check out other experiences happening on Cozymeal.